anjansharmasid/AnimalBreeding/README.md

 Once the animal reaches breadingStartAge age the animal breeds.
 Change this value accordingly. public static int breadingStartAge = 3;

-Once the animal reaches breadingEndAge age the animal stop breeds.
+Once the animal reaches breadingEndAge age the animal stop breed.
 Change this value accordingly. public static int breadingStopAge = 10;

 Date format used, change to other valid format as needed.